orionLP/pwn/Notes/regex.md

 to specify that the line starts with [expression] : "^expression"

+to specify that a special character is actually a normal expression: "\CHARACTER"

 to specify a range of values or letters in a position (character class): "[start-end]"  Note: if the hyphen (-) is at the start or end of the expression it is taken as the languages with a hypen at that point: ex: [-a] : -hello

 the negation in a character class is specified as: "[^expression]"